Resources

 Time Constant

-The time it takes for a sensing element to respond to 63.2% of a step change at the target.
+The time a sensor takes to reach 63.2% of its final reading after a sudden change at the target.

 Transfer Standard